String Theory and Pre-big bang Cosmology: Introduction

 In any case, the energy scales typical of string theory (whether near to, or far from, the Planck scale) should have been reached during the primordial evolution of our Universe: string theory can then be properly applied to cosmology, to ask if (and how) inflation is naturally predicted, in such a context.
 The hope is to obtain, on one hand, a solution to the open problems of the conventional inflationary scenario and, on the other hand, a possible phenomenological signature of string theory, according to the historical tradition teaching us that fundamental gravitational theories have always been confirmed by astrophysical observations (as, for instance, Newton's and Einstein's theories of gravity).

-In this paper, after a short presentation of string theory in Sect. \ref{sec2}, and of the mechanism of brane-inflation in Sect. \ref{sec3}, we shall concentrate our discussion on the so-called ``pre-big bang" scenario \cite{11}, based on the scale-factor duality symmetry \cite{12} typical of string theory.
+In this paper, after a short presentation of string theory in Sect. \ref{sec2}, and a brief discussion of inflationary string cosmology in Sect. \ref{sec3}, we shall concentrate in Sect. \ref{sec4} on the so-called ``pre-big bang" scenario \cite{11}, based on the scale-factor duality symmetry \cite{12} typical of string theory.
 It will be shown, in particular, that the Universe (thanks to a fundamental string-theory field, the dilaton) may start inflating from an initial configuration characterized by a very small curvature and a very large Hubble horizon, thus avoiding the singularity and trans-Planckian problems, and yet satisfying the properties required for a successful scenario.